-With a love of travel, I could not resist booking a trip to Paris in October with my boyfriend, Paul when I saw a really cheap deal on Eurostar.
+With a love of travel, I could not resist booking a trip to Paris in October with my partner, Paul when I saw a really cheap deal on Eurostar.
 Between that and two free nights from Hotels.com that I had saved my long weekend cost us less than £100 each, bargain!
 I love finding travel deals and struggle not to give into the temptation, although I am somewhat restricted by my annual leave which may in actual fact be a good thing!

 London the night before

 Pizza Express and Premier Inn stay near London St Pancras